Harsh772005/summerintership2024_22AIML003/README.md

 - This foundational knowledge in ML will be crucial as I continue to work on improving the house price prediction model in the coming weeks.

+### Week 6: June 17th - June 21st
+- This week, I began exploring new concepts in Machine Learning (ML) that are necessary for my new final internship project: Loan Approval Prediction.
+This project will span the next three weeks, and my initial focus was on understanding the specific requirements and challenges associated with predicting loan approvals.

+- To start, I familiarized myself with the dataset, which includes various features such as applicant income, credit history, loan amount, and other relevant factors.
+I performed data cleaning and preprocessing tasks to ensure the data was in a suitable format for analysis.
+This involved handling missing values, encoding categorical variables, and normalizing numerical features.

+- Next, I researched different ML algorithms that are commonly used for classification tasks, such as Logistic Regression, Decision Trees, and Support Vector Machines (SVM).
+I explored their theoretical foundations and practical applications, comparing their strengths and weaknesses in the context of loan approval prediction.

+- Throughout the week, I also focused on feature engineering, a crucial step in improving model performance.
+I generated new features that could potentially enhance the predictive power of the model.
+For instance, I created derived features such as debt-to-income ratio and loan-to-value ratio, which are important indicators in the loan approval process.

+- I also learned about model evaluation metrics specific to classification problems, such as precision, recall, F1-score, and Area Under the ROC Curve (AUC-ROC).
+Understanding these metrics is vital for assessing the performance of my models and making informed decisions on model selection and tuning.

+- By the end of the week, I had a solid understanding of the dataset and the ML techniques required for the Loan Approval Prediction project.
+This foundational knowledge will guide my work in the upcoming weeks as I build, evaluate, and refine the predictive models.

 ## Skills Learned
 - Proficiency in Power BI for creating and maintaining interactive dashboards.